Heuriger

-In eastern Austria, a Heuriger (/de/; Austrian dialect pronunciation: Heiriga, Hungarian: Kurta kocsma) is a tavern where local winemakers serve their new wine under a special licence in alternating months during the growing season.
+In eastern Austria, a Heuriger (/de/; Austrian pronunciation: Heiriga, Hungarian: Kurta kocsma) is a tavern where local winemakers serve their new wine under a special licence in alternating months during the growing season.
 Each state in Austria has slightly varying rules on how many Heuriger of a town can be open at any given time and for how long in total during the year.
 The Heurige are renowned for their atmosphere of Gemütlichkeit shared among a throng enjoying young wine, simple food, and - in some places - Schrammelmusik.
 They correspond to the Straußwirtschaften in the German Rheinland, the Frasche in Friuli-Venezia Giulia, and Osmica in Slovenia.

-Heuriger is the abbreviation of "heuriger Wein" (this year's wine) in Austrian and Bavarian German.
+Heuriger is the abbreviation of "heuriger Wein" (this year's wine) in Austrian and Bavarian.
 Originally, they were simple open-air taverns on the premises of winemakers, where people would bring along food and drink the new wine.
 Nowadays, the taverns are often situated at a distance from the wineyards and offer both food and drinks.
 Heurige where apple or pear cider is served are called Mostheurige.
 In the well-known wine-growing areas of the city of Vienna (Grinzing, Sievering, Neustift, Liesing) many eating establishments have a rustic interior design similar to Heurige, yet they have a normal licence and sell wine they buy from outside sources.